NECK LIFT SURGERY FAQs

 During the second and third week you may be allowed to gradually increase your activity.
 Excessive bending of the neck should be avoided during this period.
 Walking is encouraged but exercise and athletic activities are discouraged during the healing phase.
 Resumption of normal activities is allowed after 4 to 6 weeks.

 Want to know if a neck lift is right for you?
-If you live in Rochester Hills, Farmington Hills, Bloomfield Hills, Troy, Clarkston or Detroit, call Dr. Ali and schedule a consultation today.
+If you live in the Birmingham, Rochester Hills, Farmington Hills, Bloomfield Hills, Troy, Clarkston or Detroit, area call Dr. Ali and schedule a consultation today.